TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Then she turned on the gas stove.

 Que você…” My Portuguese faltered.
-I swallowed hard, and asked in English, “What are you doing?”
+I swallowed hard and asked in English, “What are you doing?”

 Without an answer, Nina led my hand closer to the fire.
 I knew what was about to happen: I would run around like a klutzy cartoon character, madly waving my flame-engulfed hand.
 I tried to pull away, but Nina’s biceps tightened.
 She meant business.
 I had to suspend my disbelief.

 On foot, the distance stretched even farther.
 Once, in a small town called São João dos Angolares, I took a foolhardy stroll at noon.
-I had barely walked five minutes before sun block ran down my face like bad stage make-up.
-I was hoping to take a quick dip, but now I wasn’t sure if I was going to make it down to the riverbank — or, more importantly, back up the hill.
+I had barely walked five minutes before sunblock ran down my face like bad stage makeup.
+I was hoping to take a quick dip, but now I wasn’t sure if I was going to make it down to the riverbank—or, more importantly, back up the hill.

-Branco,” I heard kids yell.
-About a hundred yards ahead, a dozen youngsters between ten and fifteen were hanging out in the shade.
+“Branco,” I heard kids yell.
+A dozen youngsters between ten and fifteen were hanging out in the shade about a hundred yards ahead.
 It took me a few more steps before I remembered the word from my Portuguese class — “white.”
 From a distance, my Northern Europe-induced pallor must have misled them.

-As I came nearer the kids quieted down, confused.
+As I came nearer, the kids quieted down, confused.
 Then, as if orchestrated by a conductor, they began chanting in unison: “Chinês, Chinês, Chinês!”

 I was accustomed to such assumptions.
-In souks of Turkey and Jordan, shopkeepers would routinely hiss “Irasaimasen, Japan!” at me.
+In souks of Turkey and Jordan, shopkeepers routinely hiss “Irasaimasen, Japan!” at me.
 In India, persistent souvenir hawkers followed me as they interrogated, “China?
 Japan?
 Philippines?
 No?
 Thailand?”
-Even in Germany, where I had been living for five years, I still had strangers walk up to me at parties and greet me with “nihao,” eager to show off their rudimentary Chinese.
+Even in Germany, where I had lived for five years, I still had strangers walk up to me at parties and greet me with “nihao,” eager to show off their rudimentary Chinese.
 Throughout my travels, I had been a reluctant cultural ambassador for various Asian countries that had nothing to do with my real identity.

 In São Tomé, too, I’d heard “Chinês” before.
 Back in the capital city, faint variations of ching-chang-chong, ring-a-ting-tong would trail me as I sauntered by a schoolyard.
 Here in São João dos Angolares, however, this was the only sound I heard.
 I was a one-man freak show parade.